Karen Carson: Selected works

 Flowers of Fate, 1990–1991, acrylic, plexiglass, electronic candles, and clocks on wood, 196 x 144.25 x 4.5 inches (497.84 x 366.395 x 11.43 cm), part of the Timepieces series.

-After the Zipper series (mentioned above), Carson found that painterly expressionism, with its turbulent style, could capture her perspective on the chaos of contemporary life in a series titled Abstractions, 1982-87.
+After the Zipper series (mentioned above), Carson found that painterly expressionism, with its turbulent style, could capture her perspective on the chaos of contemporary life in a series titled Abstractions, 1982–87.

 By the close of the 1980s, Carson had successfully manipulated formal and structural elements in painting, particularly in the construction of spatial illusion through the use of color and geometry.
-She then dramatically shifted her approach, using wooden picture frame molding, fragments of mirrored plexiglass, colored plexiglass, and such unlikely collage elements as giant metal butterflies and elaborate Googie-era clocks.
-In doing so, she created a ferociously decorative, profoundly ambivalent project, which she called Timepieces 1990-91, a conceptualization of historical movements, including Rococo, Cubism, Abstract Expressionism, Feminism, and Geometric Minimalism.
-This body of work is a striking collection of three-dimensional wall pieces that boldly extend from the picture plane into the viewer's personal space.
+She then shifted her approach, using wooden picture frame molding, fragments of mirrored plexiglass, colored plexiglass, and such unlikely collage elements as giant metal butterflies and elaborate Googie-era clocks.
+In doing so, she created a decorative yet ambivalent project, which she called Timepieces 1990–91, a conceptualization of historical movements, including Rococo, Cubism, Abstract Expressionism, Feminism, and Geometric Minimalism.
+This body of work is a collection of three-dimensional wall pieces that extend from the picture plane into the viewer's personal space.

 Extending the picture plane further in It's A Small World at Rosamund Felsen Gallery in 1992, Carson installs nineteen painted found world globes of various sizes, suspending them in the gallery space to form a planetary system.
 Each world features a distinct theme she has painted on it.
-“Weaponry”, which is a large sphere, covered with brightly painted missiles, guns, and explosives; Pollution is a tiny sphere with a tattooed style death’s heads; “The Scream” replicates Munch’s well-known painting in various sizes and hues.
+"Weaponry", which is a large sphere, covered with brightly painted missiles, guns, and explosives; Pollution is a tiny sphere with a tattooed style death's heads; "The Scream" replicates Munch's well-known painting in various sizes and hues.
 Surrounding the miniature solar system painted on the walls are angels engaged in sexual play, flying and twirling.